 The aim of the programme is to provide a challenging and stimulating education through contemporary fine art practice.
 The practical and theoretical nature of this education enables you to establish an artistic identity and to situate your artistic practice within the wider creative arts industries.
 We aim to equip you with a range of practical making skills along with the ability to analyse, and critically reflect upon, your visual outcomes.
 You will also develop your academic writing skills in contextual essay based assignments exploring visual culture themes.
 Equipped with professional skills along with many transferable skills, the graduating art student takes with them the ability to adapt creatively, think laterally, and to problem solve.
-In essence this empowers you to contribute to the changes and complexities of creative and contemporary life.
+In

 The course is informed by a diverse range of approaches and traditions that constitute fine art practice.
 We aim to provide a challenging, rigorous and multi-layered education through context, inspiration and innovative fine art practice.
 Your artistic identity and critical values are developed by the end of the programme.
 Projects will include collaboration with peers, outside agencies and galleries and also include self-initiated schemes of work.
 We recognise the importance of visiting national and internationally successful artists to share their practice and experiences with students.
 Artists such as Alexis Harding, Claire Mitten, Simon Hitchens and Day Bowman have all shared their insights with us.
 The course promotes sustainability as an area of concern with an exploration of the sustainability of materials, processes around local, national and global issues.
 A visiting guest speaker on sustainable issues was Stephan Harding, author of the influential book ‘Animate Earth'.